Initiatives

 Heat Pump Social Enterprise (operating since 2010)

-Based on heat pumps using approximately 1/3 the amount of electricity that baseboard heaters do to produce the same amount of heat, a social enterprise has been established whereby Gabriola homeowners can acquire heat pumps at cost in return for a donation to Sustainable Gabriola.
+Based on heat pumps using approximately 1/3 the amount of electricity that baseboard heaters do to produce the same amount of heat, a social enterprise has been established whereby Gabriola homeowners can acquire heat pumps at cost.
 Over 850 have been installed as of August 2021, reducing the amount of electricity imported to the island by some 10 gWh per year.
 Improving heating efficiency by replacing baseboard heaters with a heat pump has the potential to save the average homeowner who heats (only) with electricity an estimated 1,100 kWh or around $1,200 per year.

-If you are interested in purchasing a heat pump send an email to EmpowerGabriola@gmail.com.
-If you already have one and have questions about operating or servicing it please visit EnergyGabriola.ca.
+If you are interested in purchasing a heat pump, email EmpowerGabriola@gmail.com.
+If you already have one and have questions about operating or servicing it, please visit EnergyGabriola.ca.

 Katherine Levett of the BC Cooperative Association giving a talk at the Roxy on October 21, 2017 about how we can use co-ops to move Gabriola closer to being a socially, economically and environmentally regenerative community.